Ericzklm/pokemonautomation.github.io/docs/SetupGuide/GeneralSetupMac.md

 3. Go to your `Applications` folder and open `SerialPrograms`

 4. You will be greeted with the following warning, click **Done**.
 This warning is given on any program downloaded on the internet that does not have Apple's official (paid) notarization.
-This project is unmonitized and the entirety of the MacOS installation is open sourced if you wish to vet the program yourself.
+This project is unmonitized and the entirety of the macOS installation is open sourced if you wish to vet the program yourself.

     <img src="Images/Mac/open-warning.png" width=400 style="display: block; margin: 10px 40px">